ethanruhe/high-performance-r/Tutorial.md

 # Performance
 ## Introduction
 ### Overview
 R is designed to facilitate easy statistical analysis.
 Unfortunately, facilitating statistical analysis often comes at the expense of fast processing.
-On balance, R is not a very fast at computation.
-This is both because priority is often put on ease of implementation and also because a lot of R code is just not terribly efficient.
-A lot of the R code you'll encounter is written by practicing data analysts (e.g., statisticians, economists, etc.) and not software engineers.
-Because of this, it is often not optimized for speed.
-This means that there is often room for significant improvement.
+Relative to many generalized programming languages, R is not very fast at computation.
+This is both because priority is typically put on ease of implementation and because a lot of R code is just not written with speed in mind.
+Much of the R code you'll encounter is written by practicing data analysts (e.g., statisticians, economists, etc.) and not software engineers.
+Because of this, it is optimized for stable statistics.
+This means that there is frequently room for significant speed improvement.

 In this section, we'll try to start building an intuition for why certain things in R are slow, and how you can write more efficient code.

 There are three things that make R particularly slow:
 + Dynamism: because just about everything written in R code can later be modified, it is really difficult for an interpreter or compiler to optimize for speed
-+ Name lookup: due to the dynamism of objects and lexical scoping, looking up values in memory addresses associated with values is quite slow in R relative to many other languages.
++ Name lookup: due to the dynamism of objects and lexical scoping, looking up values by the memory addresses associated with names is quite slow in R relative to many other languages.
 For example, arithmetic operators are defined in the global environment.
 Depending on where they are called, R might have to search through dozens of environments before finding their definition to be used in execution.
 Unfortunately, because of the language's structure, caching (i.e., storing frequently used variables in a "closer," more easily accessible structure) is difficult in R
 + Lazy evaluation: because of the way R evaluates functions lazily, each additional argument slows down execution, even if it isn't actually used in execution

 Hadley Wickham notes that though many of the foundational choices in creating R make it inherently slow, it is still nowhere near its theoretical limit.
 Unfortunately, the source code is unlikely to be sped up as stability is a much higher priority.
 There is currently a group of 20 [Core R](https://www.r-project.org/contributors.html) developers.
 Maintaining and developing the language isn't anyone's primary responsibility, so development doesn't happen particularly quickly.